Kéo language

-Kéo or Nagé-Kéo is a Malayo-Polynesian dialect cluster spoken by the Kéo (ʼata Kéo) and Nage peoples that reside in an area southeast of the Ebulobo volcano in the south-central part of Nusa Tenggara Timur Province on the island of Flores, eastern Indonesia, largely in the eponymous Nagekeo Regency.
+Kéo or Nagé-Kéo is a Malayo-Polynesian dialect cluster spoken by the Kéo (ʼata Kéo) and the Nage peoples that reside in an area southeast of the Ebulobo volcano in the south-central part of Nusa Tenggara Timur Province on the island of Flores, eastern Indonesia, largely in the eponymous Nagekeo Regency.

 Kéo belongs to the Malayo-Polynesian, Central-Eastern Malayo-Polynesian, Bima-Lembata subgroups of the Austronesian language family and there are approximately 40,000 speakers.

 Kéo is sometimes referred to as Nage-Kéo, Nage being the name of a neighboring ethnic group that is generally considered culturally distinct from Kéo; however, whether or not the two languages are separate entities is ambivalent.

 Uncommon to Austronesian languages, Kéo is a highly isolating language that lacks inflectional morphology or clear morphological derivation.
 Instead it relies more heavily on lexical and syntactic grammatical processes.

 Sociolinguistic situation

 Kéo (referred to locally as sara kita "our language" or sara ndai "the language here" as well as Bahasa Bajawa "the Bajawa language" in Indonesian) has distinct dialectal variation between villages.
 Kéo speakers are able to determine where someone is from based on pronunciation and word use.

 Overall, the attitude towards Kéo by its speakers is unfavorable.
 It is considered more economically beneficial to speak Indonesian or English.
 Despite this sentiment, a sense of respect for the language remains through its oral traditions.